-Posted on: 24-06-2021 in Expats
+Posted on: 28th September 2022 in Expats

 Health is perhaps the most important thing in life.
 Gandhi once said that “health is the real wealth.”
 Living as an expat in Cyprus means that you might experience health problems in a country far away from your country of origin.
-A comprehensive healthcare coverage would minimise risks and stress, ensuring that all problems would be dealt with efficiently.
+Comprehensive healthcare coverage would minimise risks and stress, ensuring that all problems would be dealt with efficiently.
 In this blog, we will scrutinise the options of the healthcare system in Cyprus and what expats should do to have the coverage they need.

 There are several categories of GESY beneficiaries.
 Below you can see the list:

 The first step to access the said portal is to create an account via the Health Insurance Organisation website and activate it.
 Individuals will then be connected to the Beneficiary Portal and can proceed with the enrolment following the relevant instructions.
 The enrolment process requires that the interested party fills in specific fields in order to be identified in the abovementioned Registries.
 Additional information such as an address, phone number etc. will be requested.

 If you don’t have access to the internet or you are not feeling comfortable completing the process online, you can visit a personal doctor who will do this for you.
 During the visit, individuals may also complete their registration on the personal doctor list.

 It should be noted that full access to GESY services is given when the beneficiary is registered in the list of a personal doctor of their choice.
 Beneficiaries hold the right to change their personal doctor two times per year.
 The list of provided services can be found here.